kizu/kizu.ru/src/posts/2013-04-30-rotated-text/index.en.md

 Once again: we need to know the initial height of the rotated block, so if we’d need to rotate multiline blocks, we’d need to change their resulting width accordingly.

 Also, this method could work in IE — by adding matrix filter and converting a pseudo-element to an actual one — but I’m lazy enough to do this.
-But if you’d like, you could make it by yourself and even submit a Pull Requests to [those](https://github.com/kizu/kizu.github.com/blob/master/demos/rotated-text.html) [examples](https://github.com/kizu/kizu.github.com/blob/master/demos/rotated-text_books.html) :)
+But if you’d like, you could try and make it by yourself :)